Guy III of Spoleto: Rule as emperor

 Guy of Spoleto was opposed by Berengar of Friuli for the Iron Crown of Lombardy.
 Although Berengar had the advantage of being allied with the Carolingian family, and of having been crowned as king of Italy in 887, from 888 Guy was closer to Rome, and had already allied himself with Pope Stephen V, who had described Guy “as his only son”.
 Fighting between the rival contenders began, and it was Guy who had himself proclaimed king of Italy in a diet held at Pavia at the end of the year 888.
 He was formally crowned King of Italy by Pope Stephen V in 889 in Pavia, in the Basilica of San Michele Maggiore, and this was followed by his coronation as Roman Emperor on 21 February 891, together with the crowning of his son Lambert II as King of Italy.

 The situation in Italy began to deteriorate with the election of a new pope, Formosus, in 891.
 Distrustful of Guy, he began to look elsewhere for support against the emperor, as Guy found it increasingly difficult to end the threat of Berengar who still held out in his Duchy of Friuli.
 To bolster his overall position, at Ravenna on 30 April 892, Guy forced Pope Formosus to crown Lambert as co-emperor.

 The pope therefore took the next opportunity to oppose Guy by supporting Arnulf of Carinthia for the Italian and imperial titles.
 In 893, Formosus invited Arnulf to come to Trento to overthrow Guy and be crowned himself.
 Arnulf instead sent his son Zwentibold with an army to join Berengar, the deposed king, and march on Trento.
 Their joint army surrounded Trento, but Guy probably bribed them to leave him unmolested.
 The following year, they defeated Guy at Bergamo and took Trento and Milan.
 Berengar was recognised as king and a vassal of Arnulf.
 Zwentibold returned to Germany, as fever had wreaked havoc on the German armies.
 Guy retreated in order to regroup at a fortified place on the Taro and died there suddenly in late autumn, leaving his son under the tutelage of his wife.
 Both would contest the throne with Berengar and Arnulf.

 Legacy

-Guy's power never extended over much beyond his hereditary lands, which offered stark illustration of the fact that the imperial title, with its pretensions of universal rule, had by the end of the ninth century become merely a token of the pope's favour, to be fought over by various Italian nobles.
+Guy's power never extended over much beyond his hereditary lands, which offered a stark illustration of the fact that the imperial title, with its pretensions of universal rule, had by the end of the ninth century become merely a token of the pope's favour, to be fought over by various Italian nobles.
 He did not even firmly control the north of Italy, battling other claimants over the throne for much of his reign.
 He did try to maintain the Carolingian tradition and issue capitularies as former emperors had.
 In 891, he demanded the traditional service in the army of all arimanni, whether they owned land or not.